Support Us Button Widget

 If there’s one thing we know about DC, it’s that history comes alive there — and the U Street corridor is proof of that.

 Built up in the late 19th century, U Street first gained notoriety as one of the most accessible places to live in the DC area due to the streetcar lines that ran along its main thoroughfares.
-During years of segregation (~1910-1964), the neighborhood became a safe haven for African American people and boasted one of the largest African American populations in the nation.
+During segregation, particularly 1910-1964, the neighborhood became a safe haven for African American people and boasted one of the largest African American populations in the nation.

 Historic True Reformer Building in Washington, DC, with arched windows, a faded Coca-Cola ad, and storefronts below.